-MGMT2023 (MS28D) Financial Management MKTG2001 (MS20A) Principles of Marketing MGMT1001 (MS12B) Principles of Management
+MGMT2023 (MS28D) Financial Management MKTG2001 (MS20A) Principles of Marketing

 This course is designed to expose students to the scope and extent of the entrepreneurial function and the varied competencies required for evaluating business opportunities, developing plans and starting a new venture.
 Topics to be covered include: legal issues in starting a business; role of entrepreneurship; financial sourcing of new ventures; managing the financial function; evaluating market opportunities; managing and planning operations and human resources; business and financial planning and preparing the business plans.